Application, Admission & Enrollment

 Important: You must activate your online account to access the "PJWEB" application, which will allow you to submit the required supporting documents to complete your administrative registration.

-I didn't receive the email to activate my IT account, or the link I received has expired.
+I didn't receive the email to activate my online account, or the link I received has expired.
 What should I do?
 Click "Login Problem" on the ENT homepage and follow the instructions.

-I can't log in to my school account.
+I can't log in to my online account.
 What should I do?

-Click on "Login Problem" on the ENT homepage and follow the instructions.
+Click "Login Problem" on the ENT homepage and follow the instructions.

-Where can I find my UM digital account (ENT)?
+Where can I find my UM digital account UM ENT)?